Euregan/valentin/README.md

 # Valentin

-A collection of utility functions to share across projects.
+A collection of utilities to share across projects.